In the context of the city and the marketplace, students and faculty work as active citizens fully engaged as designers in real world contexts.

 - chris collaris & teams' black gold project repurposes mega oil-tankers: http://t.co/oZx93Qn2tc,

 School of Design Strategies

-Parsons The New School for Design 2 West 13th St Avenue, Floor 9 New York, NY 10011 firstname.lastname@example.org
+Parsons School of Design 2 West 13th St Avenue, Floor 9 New York, NY 10011 firstname.lastname@example.org